A New Film Documents 260 Miles On The San Antonio River

 So you had colleagues and partners there to give you the support along the way.

 Absolutely.
-You never want to paddle by herself.
+You never want to paddle by yourself.
 So I always had somebody with me and had a tremendous amount of ground support from the San Antonio River Authority as well, and helping to drop us off and pick us up at designated locations.
 Which, frankly along the southern basin was often a bridge right-of-way, either county roads or state highway roads, because it really is difficult to access the river down there.
 So we were scaling down and scaling up bridge right-of-ways often, to get in and out of the river.

 I love some of the camerawork in the movie as you move along the water and you also have an aerial camera.
 So was that done using a drone I guess?
 Because there are gorgeous overhead shots.